 There is a thin line of difference between being friendly and flirty.
 Someone can be friends with everyone and so walks over to greet them with a smile plastered across their face.
 However, there are several psychological pointers and body language which sells out a flirt almost immediately.

 This shows to a great extent that they could have an interest in you.
-It could be the prolonged eye contact, physical contact, in-depth questions in context, on verbal cues etc
+It could be prolonged eye contact, physical contact, in-depth questions in context, on verbal cues etc

 FLIRTING HARMS BOTH YOURSELF AND THE CHRISTIAN GUY